 A small tube called a catheter is moved through the vagina and cervix to the uterus

 Ultrasound is used to guide the catheter into place near the placenta.

-Tissue is removed using a syringe on the other end of the catheter.
+Tissue is taken using a tiny syringe at the end of the catheter.

-The tissue samples are sent to a genetic laboratory to grow and be analyzed.
-Results are usually available in about 10 days to two weeks, depending on the laboratory.
+The tissue samples are sent to a laboratory to be checked.
+Test results are usually ready in about 10 to 14 days.

-Be sure to discuss the risks and benefits of CVS more specifically with your doctor.
+Talk about the risks and benefits of CVS with your health care provider.